ibm-cloud-docs/Registry/container-registry-cli.md

 ### Example
 {: #bx_cr_namespace_list_example}

-View a list of all your namespaces, including information about resource groups and creation dates, by using the `-verbose` option.
+View a list of all your namespaces, including information about resource groups and creation dates, by using the `--verbose` option.

 ```sh
 ibmcloud cr namespace-list -v